Find Affordable College Courses

 Gainesville, FL

-University of Florida-Online did quite well in this year’s ranking of the best schools for geological and earth sciences students.
-It came in at #7 on the list.
-Located in the medium-sized city of Gainesville, UF Online is a public school with a medium-sized student population.
+University of Florida-Online landed the #7 spot in the 2023 rankings for the best geological and earth sciences programs.
+Located in the city of Gainesville, UF Online is a public college with a moderately-sized student population.

 The average amount in student loans that geology majors at UF Online take out is $15,337.

 University of Wisconsin - River Falls landed the #8 spot in the 2023 rankings for the best geological and earth sciences programs.
-UW - River Falls is a moderately-sized public school located in the distant town of River Falls.
+UW - River Falls is a medium-sized public school located in the town of River Falls.

 On average, geology graduates from UC Berkeley take out $11,000 in student loans while working on their degree.